Steamcord/steamcord-docs/src/index.md

 ### Discord Settings

-To reward players for being a member of your Discord guild, paste your server's ID into the `Discord Guild ID` field and [invite the Steamcord Discord bot](https://steamcord.io/bot) to your guild.
+To reward players for being a member of your Discord guild, click the "Add to Discord" button to add the bot to your guild.

 ### Steam Settings